Boskey/tce-package-guide/workshop/content/exercises/01-tanzu-repository.md

 List the Packages Repositories added to `Tanzu CLI`

-**NOTE: Give the above command ~30 seconds to reconcile and make sure the status says `Reconcile Succeeded` before proceeding to further steps.**
+**NOTE: The command below can take ~1-2 minutes to reconcile and make sure the status says `Reconcile Succeeded` before proceeding to further steps.**

 ```execute
 tanzu package repository list --namespace {{session_namespace}}